 The CU Denver Business School has joined with nine other major institutions, including the Harvard Business School, the University of Pennsylvania’s Wharton School and Duke University’s Fuqua School of Business, to form an alliance dedicated to raising the profile and improving the quality of health care management education nationwide.

-“The invitation to join the alliance puts the Business School’s health care administration program in the top echelon nationally,” said Errol Biggs, director of programs in health administration at the CU Denver Business School.
+“The invitation to join the alliance puts the Business School’s health care administration program in the top echelon nationally,” said Dr. Errol Biggs, Director of the Center for Health Administration at the Business School.
 “We are the only school in the Rocky Mountain area asked to participate, and we look forward to raising awareness about the mission of the alliance.”

 Alliance of leaders

 The invitation to join the Business School Alliance for Healthcare Management (BSAHM) came from Duke University officials who recognized that CU Denver had shown a commitment to research, hiring high-quality faculty and a dedication to service in the health care sector.